lLukii/HandwrittenDigit/README.md

-# HandwrittenCharacters
+# The most original project idea ever 🙄
- A Simple Multi-Layer Perceptron (MLP) that detects handwritten digits
+ A Simple Multi-Layer Perceptron (MLP) that detects handwritten digits using PyTorch